[Federal Register Volume 87, Number 31 (Tuesday, February 15, 2022)]

 Average Time per Response: OSHA estimates an employer will take 10

 minutes to complete the survey.

 IV.
 Public Participation--Submission of Comments on This Notice and

 You may submit comments in response to this document as follows:

 (1) Electronically at https://www.regulations.gov, which is the Federal

-comments, attachments, and other material must identify the agency name
+hard copy.
+All comments, attachments, and other materials must identify

 Comments and submissions are posted without change at https://www.regulations.gov.
 Therefore, OSHA cautions commenters about